sth/doveadm-adddate/README.md

 ### No Guarantees

 **No warranty, use at you own risk.
-If you lose mail or something else goes horribly wrong it is your responibility alone.**
+If you lose mail or something else goes horribly wrong it is your responsibility alone.**

-Take backups and don't use this script if you don't know what you're doing.
+Take a backup before you use this script to modify any mailboxes.

-### Other
+### New mails get created and old mails deleted

 Mails cannot be modified once they are stored, therefore this script creates a new mail with the added `Date` header and **deletes** the old message.
 This sets the mail to "unread"